Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 8. change variables from teachers to student to display data from the database
 9. add gender images on student-view.php
 10. add date enrolled on student-view.php
+11. add new LIKE operator in data folder on student.php
+12. copy the td on fname in student.php to student-search.php in order to be clickable when searched

+>ELEVENTH CHAPTER
+1.
+2.
+3.
+4.